jessecooper/jasper-client/README.md

 jasper-client
 =============
+## Fork Info

+This fork was created to take away the emphasis on the PI platform and work with any *nix system.
+All changes that can be contributed back to the original project will be.

+## Project Info

 Client code for the Jasper voice computing platform.
 Jasper is an open source platform for developing always-on, voice-controlled applications.

 Learn more at [jasperproject.github.io](http://jasperproject.github.io/), where we have assembly and installation instructions, as well as extensive documentation.